 The Program Administrator will conduct periodic evaluations of the workplace to ensure that the provisions of this program are being implemented.
 The evaluations will include regular consultations with employees who use respirators and their supervisors, site inspections, air monitoring and a review of records.

-Problems identified will be noted in a lab notebook.
-These finding will be reported to employee's supervisor and will specific corrective actions and target dates for the implementation of those corrections.
+Problems identified will be noted.
+These finding will be reported to employee's supervisor and will specify corrective actions and target dates for the implementation of those corrections.

-A written copy of this program and the OSHA standard is kept in the EHRS office and is available to all employees who wish to review it.
+A written copy of this program and the OSHA standard is available on OSHA's website and also kept in the EHRS office.
+It is available to all employees who wish to review it.

 Also maintained in the EHRS office are copies of training and fit test records.
-These records will be updated as new employees are trained as existing employees receive refresher training, and as new fit tests are conducted.
+These records will be updated when: new employees are trained, existing employees receive refresher training, and as new fit tests are conducted.

 The Program Administrator will also maintain copies of the medical clearance records for all employees covered under the respirator program.
 The completed medical questionnaire and documented findings are confidential and will remain with the appropriate medical practitioner.
 EHRS will only retain written recommendation regarding each employee's ability to wear a respirator.